 Growing grapes in the Russian River Valley is as close to heaven as mere mortals can get.
-Knowlton Farms and Vineyards is a part of all this, and borders on two world class grape appellations.
+Knowlton Farms and Vineyards (now operated as The Dalya Estate) is a part of all this, and borders on two world class grape appellations.

 The farm vineyard, two vacation guest homes and the big red barn rest on a sunny knoll facing southwest and overlooking the picturesque Green Valley.

-Since 2003 Knowlton Farms is managed naturally and sustainably and is engaged in a slow restoration using non-polluting and diverse soil building approaches to agriculture and multi-season cultivation.
+The farm has been managed naturally and sustainably since 2003, and is engaged in a slow restoration using non-polluting and diverse soil building approaches to agriculture and multi-season cultivation.
 Under the expert viticulture guidance of Carmine Indindoli of Indindoli Family Vineyards, it is farmed individually, and vinified as a 'single vineyard.'
 Each season's harvest has been sold as vineyard designate since 2012 to local wineries.

 In the early 2000's Dutton Ranch brothers Joe and Steve Dutton planted the specific root-stock and clone selection.
 The 18-month old vine cutting were purchased from Ernie Bowman at Vivo by Phillip Knowlton.